Random tangled currents for $\varphi^4$: translation invariant Gibbs measures and continuity of the phase transition: Introduction

 In view of the definition above, it is a natural question to ask whether $m^*(\beta_c) = 0$ (i.e.~the spontaneous magnetisation vanishes at criticality).
-If so, the model is said to undergo a \textit{continuous} phase transition.
+If so, $m^*$ is continuous at $\beta_c$ (see Proposition \ref{prop:rightcontinuity}) and the model is said to undergo a \textit{continuous} phase transition.
 This is a fundamental assumption on which arguments of universality (e.g.\ via renormalisation group heuristics) are built on.
 It turns out that continuity of the phase transition for lattice $\varphi^4$ models boils down to proving that $|\cG(\beta_c)|=1$, see Proposition \ref{prop: spont mag and gibbs is 0}.
 Theorem \ref{thm:main} gives a sufficient condition \eqref{eq: condition for continuity} for that to be satisfied.

 Very few tools are available to obtain condition \eqref{eq: condition for continuity} at criticality.
 For the Ising model in dimension 2, this can be verified by either using exact integrability established in the famous work of Onsager \cite{onsager1944} or planar duality of the interaction as realised by Werner \cite{W09}.
 However, we stress these techniques only work for the nearest-neighbour model, and have not been extended to finite range interactions in general, or the case of $\phi^4$.
 In higher dimensions, one can use the lace expansion for either the Ising model \cite{S07} or $\phi^4$ \cite{sakai2015application}.
 In the intermediate dimensions, such as the physically relevant dimension $3$ for nearest-neighbour interactions, the infrared/Gaussian domination bound of Fr\"ohlich, Simon, and Spencer \cite{FSS} (see also \cite{FILS}) for reflection positive models (see \cite[Definition 5.1]{B}) is the main tool we have at our disposal.
 As already observed in \cite{ADCS}, the infrared bound is a good candidate to ensure continuity.